Valerie E. Stone: Research and career

 After completing her training, Stone was appointed to the faculty at Harvard University.
 At the beginning of Stone's career medicine there were limited treatment pathways for patients with HIV/AIDS.
 She treated her first HIV/AIDS patient in 1983.
 In 1996, things dramatically changed, when highly active antiretroviral therapy (HAART) made it possible to manage AIDS like other chronic illnesses.
 Her research focused on why HIV/AIDS was so prevalent amongst Black communities, and how to optimize the care of patients from underserved communities.
 Whilst working at Harvard, Stone was an active primary care physician and a senior scientist at the Stoeckle Center for Primary Care Innovation at the Massachusetts General Hospital.
-She was appointed a full Professor of Medicine at Harvard in 2011, and was the first African-American to hold such a position.
+She was appointed a full Professor of Medicine at Harvard in 2011.

 In 2014, Stone was made Chair of the Department of Medicine at Mount Auburn Hospital, and was named the Charles S. Davidson Professor of Medicine at Harvard Medical School.
 She moved to the Brigham and Women's Hospital in 2019, where she was made the Vice Chair for Diversity, Equity, and Inclusion, while continuing her role at Harvard Medical School.
 Here she also serves on the faculty of the women's leadership program.

 Throughout the COVID-19 pandemic, Stone used social media to discuss the disproportionate impact of SARS-CoV-2 on communities of colour.
 In the aftermath of the murder of George Floyd, Stone wrote to the faculty of Harvard Medical School to describe the anguish that she felt.